-Diffusion MRI tractography has been used to map the axonal structure of human brain, but its ability to detect neuronal injury is yet to be explored.
-Here we report differential tractography, a new type of tractography that utilizes repeat MRI scans and a novel tracking strategy to map the exact segment of fiber pathways with neuronal injury.
-We examined differential tractography on multiple sclerosis, Huntington disease, amyotrophic lateral sclerosis, and epileptic patients.
+Diffusion MRI tractography has been used to map the axonal structure of the human brain, but its ability to detect neuronal injury is yet to be explored.
+Dr. Yeh has reported differential tractography, a new type of tractography that utilizes repeat MRI scans and a novel tracking strategy to map the exact segment of fiber pathways with a neuronal injury.
+He has examined differential tractography on multiple sclerosis, Huntington’s disease, amyotrophic lateral sclerosis, and epileptic patients.
 The results showed that the affected pathways shown by differential tractography matched well with the unique clinical symptoms of the patients, and the false discovery rate of the findings could be estimated using a sham setting to provide a reliability measurement.
 This novel approach enables a quantitative and objective method to monitor neuronal injury in individuals, allowing for diagnostic and prognostic evaluation of brain diseases.

 Chuck Noll Foundation awards grants to concussion researchers

 Steeler-sponsored Chuck Noll Foundation funds first concussion research grants

 Researchers Can Now 'Fingerprint' the Human Brain

 Human Brain Found to Have Fingerprint!
 Unique Neural Connections Proven